 Deadly Desert: Gorry's spell, prior to landing on the Deadly Desert, protected the Braided Man from burning up, and allowed him to traverse the desert, albeit not without suffering some of the effects of cold and heat, not to mention the loss of his shoes.

 Silver Shoes: One of the few stories in which this magical footwear belonging once to the Wicked Witch of the East appears, although in this tale the Lionel mistakenly refers to them as the Ruby Slippers, a mistake the editor should have fixed.
 The Braided Man finds them in the Deadly Desert, and it returns there.
 That no one notices them when he travels to the Emerald City for the first time may be because his garments are so long they cover them up.
 The Silver Shoes appear next in The Witch Queen of Oz.

 Wooden Gargoyle: The fact that Gorry is a tamed wooden gargoyle is a story yet untold.
 How many others there are is unknown.
-It also indicates that at least one wooden gargoyle survived the fire that destroyed their home (see The Seven Blue Mountains of Oz: Book 1), and it's clear from Ruggedo in Oz that more did as well.
+It also indicates that at least one wooden gargoyle survived the fire that destroyed their home (see The Seven Blue Mountains of Oz: Book 1), and it's clear from Ruggedo in Oz and The Emerald City Mirror that more did as well.

 Queer Visitors from the Marvelous Land of Oz

 History: Book 45 of the Sovereign Sixty and Supreme Seventy-Five!
 The third Oz story Baum wrote takes place, not in Oz, but in the U.S. when the Scarecrow, Tin Woodman, Jack Pumpkinhead, Wogglebug, Sawhorse and Gump take their "first vacation" from the Emerald City to the United States to visit with Dorothy and numerous others.
 Hijinks ensue.
 See below for details.